 Fiscal Year Budget

-The operating budget for 2017/18 is $25,525,368.
+The operating budget for 2018/19 is $24,756,430 with an additional $13,581,840 in capital projects.
 The fiscal year begins May 1 and concludes on April 30.
 For more detail five years of the Park District Annual Operating Budget and Comprehensive Annual Financial Reports (CAFRs) are provided.

 » View Financial Documents